Accessibility

 A Day for White Canes and Equality

-In 2011, President Barack Obama elevated White Cane Safety Day to Blind Americans Equality Day with a proclamation that states: “On Blind Americans Equality Day, we celebrate the achievements of blind and visually impaired Americans and reaffirm our commitment to advancing their complete social and economic integration.”
+In 2011, President Barack Obama elevated White Cane Safety Day to Blind Americans Equality Day with a proclamation that stated: “On Blind Americans Equality Day, we celebrate the achievements of blind and visually impaired Americans and reaffirm our commitment to advancing their complete social and economic integration.”

 White Cane Safety Day became Blind Americans Equality Day because it’s equally important to spread awareness and educate the public.
 On October 15th, we change mindsets regarding individuals who are blind.
 Here at Braille Works, we advance that independence and equality.
-We supply government and business communities with accessible communications for their customers who are blind or visually impaired – Making the World a More Readable Place™..
+We supply government and business communities with accessible communications for their customers who are blind or visually impaired – Making the world a more readable place™.

 Braille Works